 Common Needs

-Chen Family Restaurants, 3 locations in Dallas — $350K SBA 7(a) for a fourth location.
-Bank wanted 3 years of multi-unit history.
-Our SBA lender approved with 18 months.
+Chen Family Restaurants, 3 locations in Dallas — $350K revenue-based capital stack for a fourth location: term loan against combined three-unit deposits, equipment financing for the new kitchen line, working capital for the launch ramp.
+Bank wanted 3 years of multi-unit history; our lender network approved with 18 months.
 Opened 4 months later.

 Common Needs